On level and collision sets of some Feller processes: Setting and main results

-the corresonding measure $\varpi$ is called a $d$-measure.
-We can now state our first main result. \begin{theorem} Suppose that the Feller process $X$ with generator $L(x,D)$ satisfies Assumption A, and $D=\overline D\subset \rn$ is a closed $d$-set with $d>n-\alpha$.
-Then\footnote{Here, as well as in the rest of the paper, ``$\dim$'' stands for the Hausdorff dimension.}
+We can now state our first main result. \begin{theorem} Suppose that the Feller process $X$ with generator $\mathcal{L}$ satisfies Assumption~A, and $D=\overline D\subset \rn$ is a closed $d$-set with $d>n-\alpha$.
+If $x\in D$, then\footnote{Here, as well as in the rest of the paper, ``$\dim$'' stands for the Hausdorff dimension.}

-where $\gamma_{\inf}$ and $\gamma_{\sup}$ are given by \eqref{set-e40} and \eqref{set-e42}, respectively. \end{theorem}
+where $\gamma_{\inf}$ and $\gamma_{\sup}$ are given by \eqref{set-e46} and \eqref{set-e47}, respectively. \end{theorem}

 In the one-dimensional case we can get a result which closely resembles those in \cite{Ha74} for L\'evy processes.
 Denote by

 the zero-level set of $X$ and set